Money from Mars

 • Our life purposes– the reasons we come here– may often involve strangers who “just happen” to cross our paths.

-• An odd hunch or detour may be the right way to go.
+• A gut reaction, odd hunch or detour may well be the right way to go.

-• My brother put a lot of time and attention into drawing that bill.
-It revealed an affection for me that his growing schizophrenia kept him from ever otherwise expressing during his brief life.
+• All the time my brother spent drawing that bill revealed an affection for me that his growing schizophrenia kept him from ever otherwise expressing during his brief life.

 • And the Almighty does work in mysterious ways– to resolve interwoven tapestries of seemingly unrelated ends.
 (Though we may not completely understand, or even recognize, many of them.)

 Obviously, I’m not expecting further rewards from Mars.
-I’ve already received them in my heart… right here on Earth.
+I already received them in my heart… right here on Earth.

 Dave Powell is a Westford, Mass., writer and avid amateur photographer.